ConversationalComponents/docs/docs/tutorials/plug_coco_component_inside_dialogflow_conversation.md

 ```javascript
 intentMap.set('coco.incontext.intent', cocoContext);
 ```

+**Notice**: In order to be able to send requests to API's from the fulfilment function, you need to activate your google firebase account.
+It will ask you for billing info.
+Also google provide a large free quota for the service, so you won't be charged.

 ## Plug Component To Your Conversation Flow.
 * Access [CoCo Marketplace](https://marketplace.conversationalcomponents.com/ "CoCo Marketplace") and choose the relevant component.